consultant-github/projects2info/intro001_README.md

 - White paper
 - Work breakdown structure

 ## Feedback

-Here are the quotes with a double line break between each one:

----

 “Thank you for your expertise on this, it’s helpful.”<br>
 \--Customer, 6/2025